kaibohu/kaibohu.github.io/_pages/research.md

  Kröner [9] already pointed out relationships between generalized continuum theory and <b>general relativity</b> (GR) in an outlook.
 This again brings GR into the picture.

  </li>
 <li> <b>numerics</b>:  For the purpose of finite element exterior calculus, it is necessary to discretize the BGG complexes (also the twisted complexes, or the entire diagram, for generalized continua).
 In recent years, there has been significant interest in finite element versions of the BGG complexes.
 While it is impossible to keep an up-to-date list for this fast-growing area, some results (up to 2022) can be found in the references in [8].
 See <b><a href="https://lyc102.github.io/camtips/">here</a></b> for a series of blogs/notes that Long Chen and Xuehai Huang are writing, reflecting their work on finite element construction.
-See also  ''finite elements, complexes and splines on triangulation'' below.
+See also  ''finite elements, splines on triangulation, and complexes'' below.
     </li>
 </ul>